Fall was a time my family and I spent at the apple orchards.

 - 1 tablespoon active dry yeast

-- 2 1/2 cups finely chopped, peeled, cored Granny Smith apples
+- 2½ cups finely chopped, peeled, cored Granny Smith or other baking apples

 - 1 tablespoon ground cinnamon

 - ¼ teaspoon ground nutmeg